 For many veterinarians, one of the top gifts an owner can get their pet this holiday is health insurance.
 Bunch said:

 “It may not sound like a fun gift, but, especially during these difficult times, it’s a gift that could save the owner a lot of money on major pet medical costs during their life.”

 Dr. Bunch said the monthly premium is highly variable depending on breed and location, but there are dozens of quality pet insurance providers.
 Bunch said she’s witnessed the benefits of pet insurance first-hand.
 She said for many providers, once a pet has a pre‑existing condition, they will no longer qualify for insurance for that condition, but they will qualify for any new conditions or injuries.

-By keeping pets off the floor, Bell said it limits calluses and makes for an overall happier animal.
+Keeping pets off the floor, Bell said, limits calluses and makes for an overall happier animal.
 Bunch said animal owners can find a variety of beds, including orthopedic and heated beds that can be especially beneficial for arthritic pets.
 She reminds owners it’s best to choose a bed that can be cleaned easily.

 Provided by: Washington State University [Note: Materials may be edited for content and length.]